nicklockwood/layout/README.md

 ## Fonts

 Like strings and images, font properties are treated as a literal string and expressions must be escaped with `{ ... }`.
-Fonts are a little more complicated however, because the literal value is itself a space-delimited value that can encode several distinct pieces of data.
+Fonts are a little more complicated, however because the literal value is itself a space-delimited value that can encode several distinct pieces of data.

 The `UIFont` class encapsulates the font family, size, weight and style, so a font expression can contain any or all of the following space-delimited attributes, in any order: